Leaflet Code: CR40237FT

 • Level 3 Certificate in Counselling Skills or equivalent

-All candidates will be invited in for an interview and will be required to complete a written essay and carry out an individual presentation, to assess their suitability for the programme.
+All candidates who do not meet the standard entry requirement will be invited in for an interview and will be required to complete a written essay and carry out an individual presentation, to assess their suitability for the programme.

 Counselling Skills (20 credits)

 Ethics and Legal Principles within Counselling (20 credits)